How much protection does immunization give?

-Good protection for 5+ years years with acellular vaccine (DTaP, TdaP).
+Good protection for roughly 5 or more years with acellular vaccine (DTaP, TdaP).

-5 to 15 years with whole cell vaccine or natural infection.
+5 to 15 years roughly with whole cell vaccine or natural infection.

 What we do know is that when a population of children gets immunized the number of cases falls dramatically, and it is enough to ask of a vaccine that it should do that.
 It is also generally agreed that individual protection falls quite rapidly after the last shot, so that 5 years later the amount of protection may have fallen to quite a low level.